 Buddhism always fought against caste, colour and such other distinctions.
 It supported the freedom of women and their right to reach the higher spiritual realms.
 Its love for animals and nature is deeply reflected in scriptures.
-An enemy is to be won not by hatred but by love, for, as the Dhammapada (verse 5) says,

-In this world hatred never ceases by hatred but by non-hatred.
-This is the eternal law
+An enemy is to be won not by hatred but by love, for, as the Dhammapada (verse 5) says, hatred never ceases by hatred but by non-hatred.